 Automated Source Code Reliability Measure

-The CISQ Automated Source Code Reliability Measure is composed from 36 critical violations of architectural and coding practice that affect the availability, fault tolerance, recoverability, and data integrity of an application.
-The CISQ Reliability measure produces a quality score based on the count of violations discovered in the source code and can be turned into a density measure when divided by the size of the software.
+The Automated Source Code Reliability Measure is composed from critical weaknesses of architectural and coding practice that affect the availability, fault tolerance, recoverability, and data integrity of an application.
+For those familiar with the MITRE Common Weakness Enumeration (CWE), the standard includes 35 parent weaknesses and 39 contributing weaknesses (children in the CWE) that you can review in this document.